ArronBeale/CI_PP5_tee_time/README.md

 ### Cancel Booking
-- Allows the user to cancel their bookings
+- Allows the user to cancel their bookings.
+- User stories covered: 39

 <details><summary>See feature image</summary>